Clayface: Sondra Fuller

 The fourth version of Clayface, Sondra Fuller (also known as Lady Clay), first appeared in Outsiders #21.
 She is a member of Strike Force Kobra who is transformed into a shapeshifter by her employer Kobra's technologies.
 She agreed to going through with the process because she hates her own face.
 The process works and she becomes a member of Strike Force Kobra.
 Clayface possesses identical abilities to those of Matt Hagen, but they are permanent without the requirement for exposure to a source of protoplasm.
 She can additionally copy any special powers of the being she is mimicking.
 Clayface is defeated by the Outsiders, but got away.

 Later, after the Mud Pack forms and battles Batman, Fuller falls in love with Preston Payne.
 After Clayface-Prime (Karlo) is defeated, Preston Payne and Sondra Fuller escape and get married while on the run, and they have a child named Cassius "Clay" Payne, a play on boxer Muhammad Ali's birth name.
 After Abattoir kidnaps the child, the couple get into a fight involving Azrael/Batman.
 Batman eventually defeated them both, and Fuller was put into custody.

 The DC Rebirth version of Sondra Fuller appears in Doomsday Clock, where she claims that Kobra was not the person who gave her the powers of shapeshifting after all.
 Instead, she claims that her powers were the result of a government conspiracy to create superpowered beings.
 Her proclamation further adds to the global scandal known as the Supermen Theory, which suggests that the United States has been secretly creating superheroes and supervillains for an unknown/unstated purpose.
-Clayface later accompanies Black Adam in his attack on the White House.
+Fuller accompanies Black Adam in his attack on the White House.

-In "DC All In", Sondra Fuller appears at a Clayface gathering called the Fraternity of Mud.
-It is mentioned that she and Preston have separated.
-When Harley Quinn accidentally crashes the gathering, Fuller and the other Clayfaces attack her.
-The Clayfaces stop their attack when Harley uses formaldehyde on Clownface.